appsdock/docs/src/api/rest/access.md

-# Access REST API
+# Access Resources

-This page provides a list of all access REST API endpoints within AppsDock OS.
+This page provides a list of all access resource endpoints within AppsDock OS.

 The guideline for the REST API can be found [here](../../../gettingstarted/guidelines/rest-api).

 ## Policy

-### Resource
+### The Policy resource
 ~~~json
 {
     "id": "680fe5ff-3b68-4d22-bb91-eb6a9712f78d",